 Fix:

-<h1>[Article Title]</h1> - H1 and
+<h1>[Article Title]</h1> - Keep the H1 and

 Step 4: Make every page’s title template unique

-In your CMS / static site generator template:
+In your CMS or static-site generator template:

 ---